AcezukyRockon/rocktwitchtv-osu-tournament/README.md

 - (I'll post detail mappool at here on the day mappool is released)

 Match Rules:
-- Respect to the referee and the players, if I found that you behave offensively, you can have a chance to be disqualified.
+- Respect to the referee and the players, if we found that you behave offensively, you can have a chance to be disqualified.
 - All matches will be 1v1, HeadToHead, ScoreV2.
 - Only Final has BO9 format.
 Everything else are BO7.
 - There will be a referee invite you before each matches 15 minutes.
 Besure to be active in osu! at that time.